antonwrisberg/apw.r.utilities/README.md

-# r-package-utility-functions
+# apw.r.utilities
-My personal utility functions when coding in R
+My personal utility and helper functions when coding in R